 Kim Stoll is a poet and witch living in Tucson, Arizona.
 She holds a BA in creative writing from Susquehanna University and an MFA in poetry from the University of Arizona.
-Her chapbook, Anna Lives, is available from Dancing Girl Press, and you can read her poetry online at ILK, Birdfeast, Cloud Rodeo, and Alice Blue Review.
+Her chapbook, Anna Lives, is available from Dancing Girl Press, and you can read her work online at Cartridge Lit, Birdfeast, Cloud Rodeo, and The Boiler.
 She has worked an array of jobs in the nonprofit sector, from county animal shelter to university foundation.
 She owns four large dogs and yes, they all bite.

 Dancing Girl Press, 2015